 #4 - All inspections are performed by the company ownerWould you rather have your inspection performed by an employee earning a salary, or the owner of the company, whose reputation rides on each inspection?
 You will find that the owner of this company is indeed friendly, caring, and thorough.

 #5 - Experience, detail, tools and objectivityMatt has had extensive first-hand experience in construction, including major carpentry, roofing, major electrical work, plumbing, heating systems, swimming pool maintenance, and more.
 Matt has performed building/home inspections full-time since 1999.
 Prior to entering the field, he took 80 hours of training in the unique discipline of home inspection and averages between 20 and 40 hours of ongoing education each year.
 Matt uses state-of-the-art tools, which are required to do this work properly, including a moisture meter, combustible gas detector, carbon monoxide analyzer, digital infrared camera, microwave leakage detector, a 2-story extension ladder for accessing any 2-story roof (because proper roof evaluation cannot be performed from the ground), and more.
 Many companies, including some high profile engineering firms that we know of, do not use such tools and will not remove electrical panel covers, access the roof with a ladder, or enter attics and crawl spaces.
-Compare what is covered in to what is offered by other companies.
+Compare what is covered in our inspections to what is offered by other companies.

 THIS PART IS IMPORTANT: While it is critical for an inspection to reveal as many defects and problems as can be found, it is just as critical to present rational solutions to problems.
 There are inspection companies that are reputed to "kill" a deal by overstating conditions of the property in order to turn a client off to buying it, thereby guaranteeing the inspection company a second or third inspection from that client.
 This is a highly unethical practice.
 We feel that by hiring us to inspect a property, you already have already shown interest in making a financial commitment to that property and it would be unfair to scare you away simply to generate more business for ourselves.
 It is for this reason that time is taken at the end of each inspection to fully explain all issues, including possible costs for major items and repair options, associated with a given property.